edesabarbaro/hiring-engineers/answers.md

 ## Collecting metrics

+> Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 I added tags to the config file using `sudo nano /etc/dd-agent/datadog.conf`, then saved.
 At that point, I had never modified a file so I did not know that '#' were made for comments lines only.
 I added the tags on the wrong line and then added them manually on the Host Map.
 Though I felt something was wrong, I wasn't sure how to correct it and left it as such.

 <a href="https://i.imgur.com/aCvy6Ta.jpg" title="Adding tags">